elgalu/docker-selenium/docs/make.md

 If you want VNC helpers support _(optional)_

     make install_vnc

+You should now replace the `mock` example service with your web service under test within the generated [docker-compose.yml][] file.

 ### OSX
 In OSX is convenient to increase the Docker service CPUs and Memory specially if you plan to run more than one Chrome and Firefox at the same time: